EinEisbxr/ultrastar_downloader/README.md

 2. It tries to download a picture to the video

-4. In the text file it adds the names of the downloaded files
+3. It renames the downloaded files and  it adds the names of them in the text file